Entrepreneurs’ Guide to Applying for SBA Financing

 On top of that, you must meet the underwriting criteria of the lender.
 While we offer a quick start loan, it is not uncommon for the funding to take months.
 Combine that with the fact that certain businesses are ineligible.

-How are the rates so low?
+How are the SBA loan rates so low?

 This loan does have Personal Guarantees (PG) – that is how you receive the low-interest rate.
 You must have personal collateral and assets to pledge plus have “skin” in the game.
+Assets can include residential or commercial real estate, equipment, and cash equivalents like money market, savings account or checking account.

 Do You Want to Refinance Your Outstanding Business Debt?